 Sargon took control of the religious cultures of the Akkadians and the Sumerians, making his daughter Enhedu-anna the head priestess of the moon god cult of Ur.
 Enheduanna is best remembered for her transcriptions of temple hymns, which she also wrote and preserved in her writings.

 Sargon ruled for 50 years, and after his death, his son Rimush faced widespread rebellion and was killed.
 Rimush’s brother Manishtushu met the same fate.

 Sargon’s grandson, Naram-Sin, took the throne in 2292 B.C.
 Naram-Sin considered himself divine and was leveled with charges of sacrilege.

 The Gutians invaded in 2193 B.C. following the reign of the last Akkadian king, Naram-Sin’s son Sharkalisharri.
 Their era is marked by decentralized chaos and neglect.
 It was during Gutian reign that the grand city of Agade decayed into wreckage and disappeared from history.

 The final gasp of Sumer leadership came in 2100 B.C. when Utuhegal, king of Ur, overthrew the Gutians.
 Utuhegal’s reign was brief, with Ur-Nammu, the former governor of Ur, taking the throne, starting a dynasty that would rule for about a century.

 Ur-Nammu was known as a builder.
-Figurines from the time depict him carrying building materials, and during his reign, he started massive projects to build walls around his capital city, to create more irrigation canals and construct new temples, as well as rebuild old ones.
+Figurines from the time depict him carrying building materials.
+During his reign, he started massive projects to build walls around his capital city, to create more irrigation canals, construct new temples and rebuild old ones.

 Ur-Nammu also did the considerable work of constructing an organized and complicated legal code that is considered the first in history.
 Its purpose was to ensure that everyone in the kingdom, no matter what city they lived in, received the same justice and punishments, rather than rely on the whims of individual governors.